davidnewhall/motifini/README.md

 # Motifini

 This application allows you to send messages via iMessage using Messages.app with an API call.
-It also integrates with ffmpeg to capture videos from IP cameras, and SecuritySpy to capture still images (or.. videos).
+It also integrates with ffmpeg to capture videos from SecuritySpy.

 This code is still very crude, under construction and lacking full documentation.